AstarNetwork/plasmdocs/PlasmTestnet/DesignOverview.md

 ## Incentives

 Yes, Dusty network participation is incentivized by default.
-Dusty pay rewards in PLD (network native token) for each PoA validator and DApp operator nominators.
+Dusty pay rewards in PLD (network native token) for each PoA validator and dApps operator nominators.

 > When Plasm Network token distribution finish Stake Technologies team plan distribute **0.5%** of Plasm tokens for Dusty token holders.